 Introduction to stencils

-In the Stencils Panel, you’ll find a full range of integrated UI kits for both mobile-app and web-page design – including iOS, Material Design, and Bootstrap.
+Our Stencil Library includes stencils for all kinds of creative collaboration, including integrated UI kits for both mobile-app and web-page design – including iOS, Material Design, and Bootstrap.

 To browse the Stencil Library, go to the Left Sidebar and click on the Stencils Tab.
 The tab will turn blue – and open the Stencils Panel.

-In the following section you will learn how to find stencils, add them to your project, and format both their size and style.
-You’ll also learn how to group them on the page, and organize them quickly and effectively in the Outline Panel.
+In the following section, we’ll explain how to find stencils and add them to your project.
+We’ll show you both the general and category specific-formatting options.
+And, you’ll learn how to group them on the page, and organize them quickly and effectively in the Outline Panel.